Skip to content

 Atronas consultants are certified in ILM.

-We will gladly help you with SAP ILM/GDPR to optimally take care of archiving your SAP Landscape and at the same time get your Landscape GDPR compliant according to your company’s GDPR responsibilities.
+We will gladly help you with SAP ILM or SAP GDPR or both to optimize the process to optimally take care of archiving your SAP Landscape and at the same time get your Landscape GDPR compliant according to your company’s GDPR responsibilities.

-To provide ILM/GDPR rules you must consider which data we want to keep in our system and how much within a certain period..
+To provide ILM/GDPR rules you must consider which data you want to keep in your system and how much within a certain period..

 SAP Information Lifecycle Management (SAP ILM) & General Data Protection Regulation* (GDPR) enhances SAP standard delivery with the ability to manage the lifecycle of live and archived data based on rules.